Andres10976/legal-domain-rag/README.md

 ### Vector Database: ChromaDB

 We use ChromaDB, a free and open-source embedding database that can run locally.
 It offers:

 - Persistent storage
 - Semantic search capabilities
 - Metadata filtering
 - Document management

-### LLM: Google Gemini 2.0 Flash
+### LLM: Google Gemini

-We use Google's Gemini 2.0 Flash model for response generation.
+We use Google's Gemini model for response generation.
 It's:

 - Cost-effective
 - Fast for real-time responses
 - Optimized for RAG applications

 ### Embedding Model: Sentence Transformers

-We use Sentence Transformers' all-MiniLM-L6-v2 model for generating embeddings.
-It offers:
+We use Sentence Transformers models for generating embeddings:

-- Good performance/quality balance
-- Compact embeddings (384 dimensions)
+- **all-MiniLM-L6-v2**: Fast model with good performance (384 dimensions)
-- Fast embedding generation
+- **all-mpnet-base-v2**: Higher quality model for more accurate retrieval

 ## Configuration

 Key configuration options in the `.env` file:

 - `GOOGLE_API_KEY`: Your Google API key for Gemini
-- `EMBEDDING_MODEL`: The embedding model to use
+- `EMBEDDING_MODEL`: The embedding model to use (default: all-MiniLM-L6-v2)
 - `CHUNK_SIZE`: Size of document chunks (default: 1000)
 - `CHUNK_OVERLAP`: Overlap between chunks (default: 200)
 - `SIMILARITY_THRESHOLD`: Minimum similarity for retrieval (default: 0.7)